-Pedophiles and child molesters behave in ways to gain a parent's trust, often ingratiating themselves with the victim's family or guardian.
+Grooming is aimed at an intended child and the offenders behave in ways to gain a parent's trust, often ingratiating themselves with the victim's family or guardian.
 They often select their potential victims carefully, targeting children who are seeking adult attention.
-Often there is a period before the molester engages in any inappropriate behavior, and during this time the molester presents himself in a positive light, exhibits interest in the child, is complimentary, and behaves in a positive way to reassure anyone who may be suspicious of his motives (Sinclair's commentary, as cited in Schiff, 2002, ¶8).
+Often there is a period before the offender engages in any inappropriate behavior and during this time, the potential offender exhibits interest in and spends time with the child (Lanning, Kenneth 2010).

 Myth: The majority of sex crimes are reported.

 Fact: Most sex crimes are not reported and, therefore, are not prosecuted.

 - Research indicates that sexual assault is one of the most underreported crimes.
 Approximately only 30 percent of rapes were reported to police (DOJ 2005 National Crime Victimization Study).

 - According to the Bureau of Justice Statistics' 2006 report on the National Crime Victimization Survey, rapes and sexual assaults of victims age 12 and older were reported to police in 38 percent of cases.
 This varies by the relationship to the offender, with 56 percent of offenses involving strangers being reported, and only 28 percent of non-strangers being reported.

 - Eleven percent of child rape victims reported the crime, though not necessarily to the police (Smith, Letourneau, Saunders, Kilpatrick, Resnick & Best, 2000); between 2 and 8 percent of incest victims report sexual offenses (U.S. Department of Justice, 2003).